denten-books/plain-text/3-format.md

 letters and words also includes paragraphs, tables, titles, and footnotes along with numerous other elements.
 These also must count as "content," in some sense of the word because they are semantic, rather than purely graphic units.
-They means something to the reader.
+They mean something to the reader.
 It is essential therefore to know "where text resides on the page," since many elements of text positioning in themselves carry meaning.
 For instance, proper names carry different connotations depending on their positioning on the page.
 A name in the "author